themeblvd/justwrite/README.md

 The ultimate goal of the dashboard is to motivate the user to do one thing - to *just write*.

 A more common CMS design (like what I've done in [Back Road](https://github.com/themeblvd/backroad)) would be to present the editable content in a more "top-level" accessible manner, like in a table or list.
-This allows the user to get a better visual overview of all things they have available to edit.
+This would allow the user to get a better visual overview of all things available to edit.

 However, in encouraging the user to "just write" I wanted to foster this concept of presenting the user with what they're currently passionate about.
 And for most people, this is often what they're in the process of writing or what they've written recently.
 So I prominently display the user's most recent posts, but in a more interesting and pleasing way than a simple list or table.